matthoendorf/matthoendorf.github.io/business-checklist.md

 ---
 <a name="top"></a>

-This is a practical, detailed checklist for launching a cottage food business as a two-person partnership.
-It covers legal setup, finances, branding, health/safety, and ongoing management with an emphasis on clear communication, proper tax handling, and long-term sustainability.

----

 ## 🚨 Immediate Next Steps

 If you're just getting started, prioritize these actions in the first few days: